ACCESS-NRI/ACCESS-OM3/README.md

 - a `spack.lock` file, which is a complete build provenance document, listing all the components that were built and their dependencies, versions, compiler version, build flags and build architecture.
 It is also installable via spack similarly to the `spack.yaml`.
 - the environment `spack.yaml` file used for deployment

 Additionally the deployment creates environment modulefiles, the [standard method for deploying software on `gadi`](https://opus.nci.org.au/display/Help/Environment+Modules).
-To view available ACCESS-rAM3 versions:
+To view available ACCESS-OM3 versions:

 ```bash
 module use /g/data/vk83/modules
 module avail access-om3
 ```

-For users of ACCESS-OM3 model configurations released by ACCESS-NRI the exact location of the model executables is not required.
+For users of ACCESS-OM3 model configurations released by ACCESS-NRI, knowledge of the exact location of the model executables is not required.
 Model configurations will be updated with new model components when necessary.

 For information on contributing your own fixes to the ACCESS-OM3 `spack.yaml`, see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.